unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 This mode enable AOT compilation for most of the assemblies, with [some specific exceptions](https://github.com/dotnet/runtime/issues/50609).

-This mode is generally prefered to FullAOT as it allows to load arbitrary assemblies and execute their code through the interpreter.

 > [!IMPORTANT]
-> These modes are not supported on macOS as of .NET 6 (Bootstrapper 3.x), and .NET 7 (Bootstrapper 4.x).
+> This mode are not supported on macOS.
 You'll need to use a [Linux container](https://hub.docker.com/r/unoplatform/wasm-build) to build with AOT, see below for more details.

-## Required configuration for AOT, Mixed Mode or static linking on Linux
+## Required configuration for Mixed AOT Mode or static linking on Linux

 - Ubuntu 18.04+ or a [container](https://hub.docker.com/r/unoplatform/wasm-build)
 - A [stable build of mono](https://www.mono-project.com/download/stable/#download-lin)